autonity/autonity/docker_e2e_test/README.md

 `sudo apt-get install --yes docker.io`

 # How to use it
+You can run it via make:
+`make docker-e2e-test`

-Run the script with two parameters, a unique job id and the path of autonity binary.
+or run the script with 1 parameter, the path of autonity binary.
 For example:
 `sudo python3 test_via_docker.py  ~/your_path_to/autonity`